joakim/bismark/readme.md

 ## Definitions and references

-Definitions have the syntax `[id]: value`.
-Definitions are referenced using `[id]`.
+Definitions have the syntax `[id]: value` and are referenced using `[id]`.

-Definitions can be used for notes, abbreviations, snippets and links.
+Definitions can be used for notes, abbreviations and snippets.

 For notes, prefix the `id` with a `^`.
 For abbreviations, prefix the `id` with a `?`.